Flagler County Shore Protection Project

 The Authorized Plan is the National Economic Development (NED) plan, consisting of a 10-foot dune and beach profile extension in central Flagler Beach.
 The renourishment covers 2.6 miles of shoreline and mainly prevents damage to SR-A1A.

 Construction of the project involves a sand borrow source located seven miles offshore of the project site in Federal waters.
-The Bureau of Ocean Energy Management (BOEM) has sole jurisdiction over the identified sand resources for this project under the Outer Continental Shelf Lands Act, and is a cooperating agency on this project.
-The plan will most likely be constructed with a dredge and land-based equipment typically used for beach nourishment projects.
-Initial construction will require approximately 330,000 cubic yards (cy) of sand and each periodic nourishment event will require approximately 320,000 cy.
-The renourishment interval is expected to be approximately 11 years, equaling 4 renourishment events in addition to initial construction over the 50 year period of Federal participation.
+Initial construction will require approximately 700,000 cubic yards (cy) of sand and each periodic nourishment event will require approximately 320,000 cy.
+The renourishment interval is expected to be approximately 11 years, equaling 4 renourishment events in addition to initial construction over the 50-year period of Federal participation.

 |Estimated Total Cost